Axway/streams-open-docs/content/en/docs/subscribers/subscriber-webhook.md

 ## Stopping a webhook subscription

-In order to stop the sending of webhook notifications, simply delete the corresponding webhook subscription with following request:
+To stop the sending of webhook notifications, simply delete the corresponding webhook subscription with following request:

 `DELETE /streams/subscribers/webhook/api/v1/subscriptions/{subscriptionId}`